Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/gns/issues.md

 # Known Issues

 * Only the wheeled version of the steam-gauge 172 is configured for the new CDI behavior.
+* Airports with approaches not valid for the GNS (such as RNP approaches) may have incorrectly listed transitions for the available approaches.
+* GPS will fail to find satellites if your altitude is less than 0 MSL.

 ## Discord
 If the answers on this page can not help you solve your problem, you can always pose your questions on our Discord server below.